NFL looks like old self entering 3rd season in COVID-19 era - WHIZ News

 — Major League Baseball dropped regular COVID-19 testing for all but symptomatic individuals prior to the start of the 2022 season.

-— The NHL plans no testing for players, coaches and staff without symptoms with locker rooms open to media members.
-Much like the NBA and MLB, unvaccinated individuals won’t be able to cross the border between the U.S. and Canada, though the NHL only has a couple of players and assistant coaches in that category.
+— The NHL and NHL Players Association released updated protocols Tuesday afternoon “strongly” encouraging vaccinations and booster shots and testing only when symptoms are present.
+Much like the NBA and MLB, unvaccinated individuals won’t be able to cross the border between the U.S. and Canada.
+Unvaccinated players risk suspension and lost pay for missing “team activities,” though the NHL only has a couple of players and assistant coaches in that category.

 — The NBA hasn’t revealed its full policy for the upcoming season.
 Commissioner Adam Silver said last month he’s expecting continued movement toward normalcy, “I have learned over the last 2 1/2 years not to make any predictions when it comes to COVID, but only to say we’ll be prepared for anything that comes our way.”